 Collecting this critical data makes it easier to understand what kind of minimum coverage you’ll need.
-This process can also get you into the habit of being more conscious about your healthcare costs.
+This process could also get you into the habit of being more conscious about your healthcare costs.

-- Don’t Ignore Your Current Plan’s New Rules
+4. Keep in Mind Your Plan’s New Rules

-These update letters let you know about changes regarding:
+These letters let you know about any changes regarding:

 These changes usually go into effect in January after the ANOC is issued.
-Being familiar with these changes can make it easier for you to find new coverage that fills the gaps.
+Being familiar with these changes could make it easier for you to find new coverage that fills the gaps.